University of Arizona Chapter

 Membership

-The Spring 24 membership application is now closed
+The Fall 24 membership application period is now CLOSED

 Phi Chi Eligibility: